opensearch-project/documentation-website/_ml-commons-plugin/tutorials/generate-embeddings.md

 ```
 {% include copy-curl.html %}

-Create an ingest pipeline with a `foreach` processor that will apply the previous pipeline to each element of the `books` array:
+Create an ingest pipeline with a `foreach` processor that will apply the `bedrock_embedding_pipeline` to each element of the `books` array:

 ```json
 PUT _ingest/pipeline/bedrock_embedding_foreach_pipeline